-First ten days of the semester: A student may change the grading option for courses between the Grade option and the Pass/Fail option.
-After 10 days, students may no longer change their grade option to pass/fail.
+First week of the semester: A student may change the grading option for classes between graded, pass/fail, or audit options.
+After the add period, students may no longer change their grading option.

 First third of the semester: A student may drop courses without academic penalty.
 All dropped courses (within the first third of the semester) are deleted from the student's academic record.